Academic Advisor - TRIO Upward Bound

 Summary of Position:

-Under the leadership of the program director, the Academic Advisor is responsible for recruiting Upward Bound participants; providing academic and personal counseling; planning, implementing, and chaperoning students at workshops and trips; advising on college admission and financial aid; recruiting and training summer residential staff; completing written student evaluations.
+Under the supervision of Associate Director and leadership of the program Director, the Academic Advisor is responsible for recruiting Upward Bound participants; providing academic and personal counseling; planning, implementing, and chaperoning students at workshops and trips; advising on college admission and financial aid; recruiting and training summer residential staff; completing written student evaluations.
 This position also provides administrative, professional, technical, and operational support through independent judgment, analytical skill, and professional or technical expertise.